11 Benefits of Mystery Shops For Retailers

 How to present a mystery shop to your crew

 When you use a secret shopping company, don't just print the report and stick it on the employee bulletin board.
-Good or bad, it should be reviewed with a supervisor in private with who did what and when.
-Then they should go over it privately with the employees.
+Good or bad, it should be reviewed with a supervisor in private, including who did what and when.
+Then, they should go over it privately with the employees.

-After those most responsible for the score have been counseled, should you share, ideally in a store meeting.
+Should you share after those most responsible for the score have been counseled, ideally in a store meeting?
 Delete the names, dates, and times so they aren't guessing who was responsible, or you'll defeat the learning for the team.

 To succeed in a lurching economy, as competitors cry the blues and leave your market, you must consistently provide clear expectations and demand high standards of well-trained employees.